z80playground/cpm-fat/README.md

 These are all assembled into .BIN files and put into the /CPM directory.

 Also, to get the system started, there is a boot loader called CPM.ASM.
-This should be put in the ROM.
+This should be assembled to CPM.HEX and put in the EEPROM.